Structured Web Data API Reference

 optional boolean

-For a webpage source, set to 'true' if all possible item elements (title, link, summary/description, image and publication date) should be auto-detected by the feed parser, if your current plan permits.
+For a webpage source, set it to 'true' if all possible item elements (title, link, summary/description, image and publication date) should be auto-detected by the data engine.
 Else set to 'false' (default) to only detect title and link for feed items.

 Returns